Free Diploma of IT offered to women and gender diverse people across Victoria

 It also helps to bridge IT skills gaps in regional communities.

-“We are thrilled to welcome our first cohort of female and gender diverse students from across the state to this important program.
+“We are thrilled to welcome this cohort of female and gender diverse students from across the state to this important program.

 “Thanks to the partnerships and projects we have been pursuing as part of our Regional and Remote Student Action Plan, forty percent of our students are from regional areas – a massive achievement,” said Lambert.